jimsug/adventofcode/README.md

 So, seems like I'm in a pattern of using a single file for both parts.
 Makes sense unless (and maybe even if) the input changes between the parts, though.

 This is a very naive approach, which I'm sure could be improved.

+### Day 13

+Hoo, boy.

+Part 1 was painful.
+I couldn't have done part 2 without reddit and way too much learning about Chinese Remainder Theorem.
+I'm sure it'll come in handy some other time, riiiiight?

+### Day 14

+So again, firstly, misunderstood part one at first.
+Then I misunderstood part two at first.

+Then I used the wrong method from `itertools`.

+But, eventually, I got there, by hook and by crook.